-&lt;sup>8 The progression gap identified in this study is smaller compared with the progression gap identified in the 2020 report commissioned by the City of London Corporation.
+8 The progression gap identified in this study is smaller compared with the progression gap identified in the 2020 report commissioned by the City of London Corporation.
 However, this does not indicate a 'closing' of the gap over time, since the two studies are largely incomparable.
 This study includes a much greater volume of data (number of firms and employees) and the composition of the firms submitting data is very different - for instance, this study includes large insurance firms and many more large retail banks.

-www.thebridgegroup.org.uk/research
+9 www.thebridgegroup.org.uk/research

 There are important relationships between socio-economic background and other diversity characteristics.
-Socio-economic background has a much stronger effect on who gets ahead compared with gender (where males progress on average 2% more quickly); but females from lower socio-economic backgrounds experience a significant double-disadvantage.
+Socio-economic background has a much stronger effect on who gets ahead compared with gender (where males progress on average 2% more quickly); but females from Lower Socio-economic Backgrounds experience a significant 'double-disadvantage'.

-Females from lower socio-economic backgrounds take 21% longer to progress to senior roles, compared with females from higher socio-economic backgrounds.
+Females from Lower Socio-economic Backgrounds take 21% longer to progress to senior roles, compared with females from Higher Socio-economic backgrounds.
 This difference is much less pronounced for males (13%).

-Half of senior roles are held by those of White ethnicity from a higher socio-economic background, with almost one third of senior roles held by males from this background - illustrated in Fig.3.
+Half of senior roles are held by those of White ethnicity from a Higher Socio-economic Background, with almost one third of senior roles held by males from this background - illustrated in Fig.3.

-Lower SEB, Female, EMB 1% 1% Intermediate SEB, Female, EMB - Intermediate SEB, Male, EMB 2% Lower SEB, Male, EMB 2% - Higher SEB, Female, EMB 3% - Higher SEB, Male, EMB 4% 30% Higher SEB, Male, White Intermediate SEB, Male, White 6% SEB Intermediate SEB, Female, White 7% Socio-economic background EMB Ethnic minority background Lower SEB, Female, White 12% 20% Higher SEB, Female, White Lower SEB, Male, White 12%
+Intermediate SEB, Female, EMB 1%

+Lower SEB, Female, EMB 2%

+Lower SEB, Male, EMB 2%

+Higher SEB, Female, EMB 3%

+Higher SEB, Male, EMB 4%

+Intermediate SEB, Male, EMB 4%

+SEB - Socio-economic Background

+EMB - Ethnic Minority Background

+Higher SEB, Female, White 12%

+Lower SEB, Female, White 12%

-Fig 3.
-Proportion of people in senior roles by socio-economic diversity, gender and ethnic background 10
+Fig. 3.
+Proportion of people in senior roles by socio-economic diversity (SEB), gender and ethnic background (EMB = Ethnic Minority Background).10